 3. You can sacrifice your interests

-Relationships often require to make compromises, and sometimes even to sacrifice your interests.
+Relationships often require making compromises, and sometimes even sacrificing your interests.
 It often applies in daily situations: choosing a movie to watch, going shopping, ordering food.
 But in some cases, you may need to make bigger sacrifices, for example, to move to another city or even another country.
 In healthy relationships, the happiness of your partner is as important as yours.In healthy relationships, the happiness of your partner is as important as yours.
 Click To Tweet

 4. You want to go out more often